Get involved with the Park Preserve!

 Please use the contact details to the right to signal your interest in any of the below programs.

 Under the Educational Programming for the GOEScience Program funded by a Habitat Conservation Fund Grant, $116,500 has been allocated to cover 3 programs that we invite you to participate in:

 Become a docent!

-This training is open to adults and is designed to immerse you in WRP’s habitats and denizens of the WRP from the ground-up, including its newly created permanent and seasonal wetland.
+This training is open to adults and is designed to immerse you in WRPP’s habitats and denizens of the WRPP from the ground-up, including its newly created permanent and seasonal wetland.